 5.3 You can protect against hard disk failure.

-- Use a RAID or mirroring system.
+- Use a RAID (redundant array of independent disks) system.

 5.4 Use security software to protect your server.